PyGSDR/PyGS/instruction_gsr_examples.md

 ### 2.1 From the detection result
 - Skip the rest of Section 2.
 Go to Section 3.
   - Since we use the detection result, the flux rope axis will also be extracted automatically.
-  - Actually, we already start the reconstruction by copying the code block in Section 1.
+  - Actually, the reconstruction is already started by copying the code block in Section 1.
 - If specifying timestamps manually in the last step, go to Section 2.2 to obtain a new axis.

 ### 2.2 From reconstruction